lu-pan/lu-pan.github.io/index.md

 Hello world!
 My name is Lu Pan.
 I am a planetary geologist interested in the geologic and climatic evolution of planets.
 I am now working (from home) as everyone else, affiliated with the University of Copenhagen.
 Before moving to Copenhagen at beginning of March, I was a postdoc researcher at the University of Lyon.

-I am interested in all sorts of surface processes that occur on planetary bodies, including fluvial, aeolian, impact and volcanic processes.
-I am also trying to better understand and develop the techniques to document and resolve geological processes using remote sensing methods, in particular, spectroscopy.
+As a planetary scientist, I am interested in all sorts of chemical and physical surface processes that occur on planetary bodies, and how a planet evolves through fluvial, aeolian, impact and volcanic activities.
+I am also trying to better understand and develop the techniques to document and resolve geological processes using remote sensing, in particular, through spectroscopy.

+I am recently involved in the Mars [InSight lander](https://www.jpl.nasa.gov/missions/insight/) and Mars Science Laboratory ([Curiosity rover](https://www.jpl.nasa.gov/missions/mars-science-laboratory-curiosity-rover-msl/)) missions as an external collaborator.
+I am also involved in landing site selection and characterization of the Rosalind Franklin rover in the ExoMars mission.

 *************************************************

 **News:**
+- 2020.3 I have officially moved to Denmark at the beginning of March, but unfortunately I also had to work from home due to covid-19.
-- 2020.3 We celebrated the publication of InSight papers on Nature Geoscience at the team meeting in Nice, France.
-I have officially moved to Denmark at the beginning of March.
+- 2020.2 We celebrated the publication of InSight papers on Nature Geoscience at the team meeting in Nice, France.
+Nice weather and location for a team meeting!

 ************************************************